 - Only pack what you can carry, rolled up, in your soft-side bag.
 Never fold your clothes; they take up too much space.
 Always roll them into tight little tubes and pack those tubes side by side in your bag.

 Put everything in the same pocket, every time.

-If you’re a woman, carry your soft-side bag and a cross-body purse; if you’re a man, carry your bag and a cross-body satchel.
+If you’re a woman, carry your soft-side bag and a cross-body purse, or you may want a simple strong cotton bag; if you’re a man, carry your bag and a cross-body satchel.
 Both items should contain numerous pockets, and your job as a traveler is to put everything in the same pocket, every time.
 Passports go in the inner pocket of your purse, electronic cords in the outer pocket of your bag, etc. By keeping everything in the same pocket every time, you always know where everything is and never have to waste time digging through your bag to find a particular item.
 You also have a quick checklist to complete before leaving a hotel or airplane: is every pocket full?
 If so, you’ve left nothing behind and are ready to go.